GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/genAI-LLM/finetuning-gemma-2b-on-l4/README.md

 ### Interact with the model using curl

 Once the model is deployed In a new terminal session, use curl to chat with your model:

+> The following example command is for TGI.

 ```sh
 USER_PROMPT="Question: What is the total number of attendees with age over 30 at kubecon eu?
 Context: CREATE TABLE attendees (name VARCHAR, age INTEGER, kubecon VARCHAR)"